EOPS 50th Anniversary Celebration

 - What kinds of services are offered?

 - CARE Application Process

-The Cooperative Agency Resources for Education (CARE) Program was established by Senate Bill 3103, in 1982, to assist EOP&S students who are single head of household, recipients of CalWORKs, receiving cash aid, with at least one child under the age of 14.
+The Cooperative Agency Resources for Education (CARE) Program was established by Senate Bill 3103, in 1982, to assist EOP&S students who are single head of household, and recipients of CalWORKs, receiving cash aid.

-The CARE Program provides supplemental support services such as: child care assistance, meal tickets, gas cards, minor car repair service, topical workshops, and grants.
+The CARE Program provides supplemental support services such as: meal tickets, gas cards, topical workshops, and grants.